Modern Slavery and Human Trafficking Statement

 American encourages the reporting of any incidents of suspected human trafficking or other activity inconsistent with our Standards of Business Conduct.
-American’s Business Ethics helpline, EthicsPoint, is available 24/7 to all team members and those with whom we do business.
+American’s Business Ethics helpline, EthicsPoint, is available 24/7 to all team members and business partners globally, and reporters can remain anonymous.
 They can call a toll-free number or use an online, secure web portal to ask questions or report questionable conduct.
-The helpline is available system wide, and reporters can remain anonymous.
 American’s Business Ethics & Compliance Office and Legal department also receive reports by telephone, mail, and email.
-We also inform team members that they may report any activity inconsistent with U.S. government policy or American’s policy by contacting The National Human Trafficking Hotline.
+We also inform team members they may report any activity inconsistent with U.S. government policy or American’s policy by contacting The National Human Trafficking Hotline.

 We will protect anyone suspected of being victims of or witnesses to prohibited activities.
 We will also cooperate fully with any trafficking-related audits and investigations by the U.S. federal government, including providing reasonable access to our facilities and staff.

 American has a zero-tolerance policy against retaliation.
 Any team member who violates this policy will be subject to appropriate discipline, including reduction in benefits or termination of employment.